Professor, dr. phil. habil.

 I am a member of the editorial boards of the journal Studia Linguistica, and of the book series Linguistics Today.
 From 2001 to 2014, I was one of two main editors of the Nordic Journal of Linguistics.
 I have also been a member of the editorial boards of the journals Tidsskrift for sprogforskning (2005-2008), Syntax (2003-2007), Journal of Comparative Germanic Linguistics (1997-2004), and Natural Language and Linguistic Theory (1992-1999).

-In the autumn of 2008 and the spring of 2009 and again in the spring of 2014, I was a visiting professor at the Department of Linguistics / Department of Theoretical and Applied Linguistics, University of Cambridge, where in 2008-2009, I was associated with the research projects Structure and Linearization in Disharmonic Word Orders and The Development of Negation in the Languages of Europe, and in 2014 with the project Rethinking Comparative Syntax (ReCoS).
+In the autumn of 2008/spring of 2009 and again in the spring of 2014 and the spring of 2017, I was a visiting professor at the Department of Linguistics / Department of Theoretical and Applied Linguistics, University of Cambridge, where in 2008-2009, I was associated with the research projects Structure and Linearization in Disharmonic Word Orders and The Development of Negation in the Languages of Europe, and in 2014 and 2017 with the project Rethinking Comparative Syntax (ReCoS).